ndakena/Data-Analysis/README.txt

 You can run the script using a Python integrated development environment (IDE) such as spyder.
 To install spyder, you will need to [download the Anaconda installer](https://www.anaconda.com/download/).
 This script is written in Python 3, so you will need the Python 3.x version of the installer.
 After downloading and installing Anaconda, you will find the spyder IDE by opening Anaconda Navigator. lauch the spyder, click on  open file and locate the script file.

 ## NOTE!!!:
-1-Please do not forget to place the csv data files in the same location as the script file (bikeshare.py) 2- The csv files most have as names, chicago.csv, new_york_city.csv and washington.csv, otherwise, the script won't run.
+1- place the csv data files in the same location as the script file (bikeshare.py) 2- make sure the csv files are  named, chicago.csv, new_york_city.csv and washington.csv, otherwise, the script won't run.

 ## Datasets
-The datasets used for this script contain bike share data for the first six months of 2017.
+These datasets contain bike share data for the first six months of 2017.
 I randomly selected data for the first six months of 2017, provided for all three cities, Chicago, New York City and Washington.

 The data is provided by [Motivate](https://www.motivateco.com/), which is a bike share system provider for many cities in the United States.
 The data files are to be placed in the same location as the this script file: